anoff/blog/_posts/2018-07-31-diagrams-with-plantuml.md

 ![uncached image](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/plantuml/plantuml-server/master/src/main/webapp/resource/test2diagrams.txt)
 ```

+# Summary

+There are two fundamental ways of keeping PlantUML diagrams

+1. inline into Markdown
+1. keep as individual `.puml` files

+Depending on your toolstack one of those should be your preferred option to work with diagrams in your repository.
+It is highly recommend to keep diagrams as close to the code as possible and not create artificial documentation repositories.

+This post covered how to write and render files locally in **VS Code**, using **Docker** containers and how to integrate into **GitLab on prem** as well as publich **GitHub** and **GitLab** instances.

-There is a lot more to tell about PlantUML but I hope this article gave you enough infos how to get started on whatever platform you are using.
-If you haven't already take a look at my [PlantUML Cheatsheet](https://rawgit.com/anoff/blog/master/img/assets/plantuml/puml-cheatsheet.pdf) which will help you to cover an even wider range of use cases.
+There is a lot more to tell about PlantUML but I hope this article gave you enough infos to get started on whatever platform you are using.
+I recommend this [PlantUML Cheatsheet](https://rawgit.com/anoff/blog/master/img/assets/plantuml/puml-cheatsheet.pdf) which will help you to cover an even wider range of use cases.

 Tell me about your experiences with PlantUML or alternative integrations on [Twitter 🐦](https://twitter.com/an0xff)